Reconfigurable Intelligent Surface-Assisted Cross-Layer Authentication for Secure and Efficient Vehicular Communications: RIS-assisted authentication: The proposed scheme

 \subsection{RIS-assisted PHY-layer authentication}

 One of the challenging issues of PHY-layer authentication is that the detection probability $P_d$ primarily depends on the received signal's SNR value, whereas $P_d$ defines the probability of authenticating legitimate users as authorised terminals.
 A higher SNR value indicates a higher $P_d$ for an acceptable false alarm probability $P_{fa}$, and vice versa, where $P_{fa}$ defines the probability of authenticating legitimate users as unauthorised terminals.
 This makes the PHY-layer authentication impractical in long-range and non-line-of-sight (NLoS) vehicular communications.
-In this challenging scenario, RIS can enhance the power of the received signal at the receiver for the NLoS communication, see Fig. \ref{f1}.
+While traditional beamforming and repeaters improve signal strength, their performance degrades in highly dynamic, obstructed vehicular environments due to factors like noise amplification and limited spectral efficiency.
+RIS offers a power-efficient, environment-aware solution that enhances throughput and robustness, especially under mobility and blockage conditions common in urban settings, see Fig. \ref{f1}.
 As a result, the proposed scheme can effectively authenticate the received messages from the vehicles in the shadowing areas.
 Thus, the received signals in (\ref{e3}) for the $i^{th}$ subcarrier is the superposition of $L$ multipath components coming from $L$ RIS's reflective elements and can be reformulated as

 where $\mathbf{H}_{VI}=[|h_{2,1}|e^{j \xi_{2,1}}, ..., |h_{2,L}|e^{j \xi_{2,L}}] \in \mathbb{C}^{1 \times L}$, $\mathbf{H}_{IR}=[|h_{3,1}|e^{j \xi_{3,1}}, ..., |h_{3,L}|e^{j \xi_{3,L}}] \in \mathbb{C}^{1 \times L}$, and $\boldsymbol{\omega}_\theta=[e^{j{\omega_1 \theta_1}}, ..., e^{j{\omega_L \theta_L}}]^T \in \mathbb{C}^{L \times 1}$. $\mathbf{H}_{VI}$ and $\mathbf{H}_{IR}$ represents the channel responses from $V_i$ to RIS and from RIS to $R_k$, respectively.
 While $\boldsymbol{\omega}_\theta$ defines the phase shift matrix related to the $L$ reflective elements of the RIS, where $\theta_l$ and $\omega_l$ defines the $l^{th}$ reflective element phase shift value and state, respectively $\forall l \in [1, L]$, for example, $\theta_l=\pi$ and $\omega_l \in \{0, 1\}$ for a 1-bit RIS.
 Note that $\{\mathbf{H}_{VI}, \mathbf{H}_{IR}\}$ is highly correlated with $\{\mathbf{H}_{VI}^\prime, \mathbf{H}_{IR}^\prime\}$ within $T_c$.
 The RSU in each region optimises the RIS configuration $\boldsymbol{\omega}_\theta$ to maximise the power of the received signals at the side of the intended user.
 Hence, improving the receiver operating characteristics (ROCs; $P_d$ versus $P_{fa}$) of the two-factor re-authentication process at poor SNRs.